 THE GREASY FAT

-Many dogs gobble up their kibble, yes -- because it's sprayed with greasy fat to make it smell yummy.
-But we don't allow our children to eat only junk food because they love the smell or taste, do we?
+Many dogs gobble up their kibble, because it's sprayed with greasy fat to make it smell yummy.

 THE CHEMICAL PRESERVATIVES

-Preservatives are always used in artificial diets so the bags and cans last longer.
+Preservatives are used in artificial diets so the bags and cans last longer.
 That's convenient for the manufacturer, yes, who can leave it sitting in his warehouse for a long time.
 Convenient for the retailer who can leave it sitting on his shelf for a long time.
 Convenient for the owner who can dish it out for a long time.
+Many Holistic diets do not have a long shelf life or are vacuum packed for this reason.

 The most common pet food preservatives are: